 St.Laurence, the patron saint of this chaplaincy, was one of the first Christian martyrs.

 He was born in Spain in 225 and spent his early life in Valencia.
-He was one of seven deacons of ancient Rome and was one of the first archivists and treasurers of the Church and is the patron of many causes and activities most famously, probably, librarians the world over.
+He was one of seven deacons of ancient Rome and was one of the first archivists and treasurers of the Church.
+He is the patron of many causes and activities, most famously, of librarians the world over.

-He declared that the church is truly rich, far richer than your emperor.
-This act of defiance led to his martyrdom the next day August 10th on a gridiron.
+He declared that the church was truly rich, far richer than the emperor.
+This act of defiance led to his martyrdom the next day, August 10th, on a gridiron.

-He is honoured in Rome and is one of the city’s patrons and is also patron saint of the monks at Ampleforth College in Yorkshire – one of the best known of Britain’s catholic public schools.
+He is honoured in Rome and is one of the city’s Patrons.
+He is also patron saint of the monks at Ampleforth College in Yorkshire – one of the best known of Britain’s Catholic public schools.